prefix-dev/rattler-build/docs/recipe_file.md

   documentation: https://docs.com
 ```

-1. These follow the SPDX specifiers more info here: [SPDX](https://spdx.org/licenses/)
+1. Only the SPDX specifiers are allowed, more info here: [SPDX](https://spdx.org/licenses/)

 ### License file